Sentilix/thaliz-classic/Thaliz/ReadMe.txt

 Thaliz Versions
 ---------------
+Version 3.3.0
+* Resurrection priorities are now configurable via UI.
+* Doubled the amount of possible macros (from 200 to 400).
+* Added more dad/bad jokes.
+* Added more wow jokes.

 Version 3.2.7
 * Fixed broken checkboxes after updating to 1.15.4 API.
   Thanks Blizzard for changing API in a #nochanges game.